tf1993614/embryo_alternative_splicing/README.md

 **Note**: *we didn't download the latest release for those GTF files since reference transcriptomes we downloaded from 10x Genomics website were built under older GTF files*.

+**Warning:** The BAM file produced by cellranger lost flow cell information in read group tag.
+One possible problem for this may be one extra space in headerin some fastq file, for example:

+	# problem example (extra space after @xxx ID)
+	@SRR9719056.1 K00135:362:H2JNGBBXY:5:1101:1184:1261 length=8

+	# good example (can get tidy BAM file with flow cell info in read group tag after running cellranger)
+	@HF2_27192:5:1101:1144:1297 1:N:0:NCTTAAAN

+The standard format of header in fastq file can be found [here](https://zhuanlan.zhihu.com/p/158694643).

-The loadData function in the [tutorial](https://github.com/LuChenLab/SCAPE/wiki/Differential-APA-analysis-(Mouse-brain-vs-bone-marrow,-R)) didn't run successfully, to fix this problem, create a new function named my_loadData by change 30th line of source code in the following way:
+The loadData function in the [tutorial](https://github.com/LuChenLab/SCAPE/wiki/Differential-APA-analysis-(Mouse-brain-vs-bone-marrow,-R)) didn't run successfully, to fix this problem, create a new function named `my_loadData` by change 30th line of source code in the following way:

 	return(map(Layers(objs), ~ Seurat::GetAssayData(objs, layer = .x)))

-Then, create a new function called add_row_for_consistance, the code is shown below:
+Then, create a new function called `add_row_for_consistance`, the code is shown below:

 	add_row_for_consistance = function(matrix_ls,
                                    target_data,